Fulululu/SD_LOCK/README.md

 ## Description
-Realize SD card LOCK/UNLOCK by using CMD42 command.(Base on Hisilicon 351x with linux kernel 3.4.18)<br/>
+Implementation of SD card LOCK/UNLOCK by using CMD42 command.(Base on Hisilicon 351x with linux kernel 3.4.18)<br/>
 (Note:The function has not been completed, therefore bugs still exist.
 And for some reasons, works on this repo will be put on hold for the time being.)

 ## Usage